yaojiqian/Swift-Programming-Learning/README.md

 CLLocationManager telling you when iOS detects that the device is at a new location.

 ### Handling Network Connections in the Background

+## Security

+### Authenticating the User with Touch ID
+Use the **LocalAuthentication** framework in your application.
+LAContext’s canEvaluatePolicy to check the availability of Touch ID. evaluatePolicy:localize dReason:reply:

+## Core Location, iBeacon, and Maps
+The Core Location and Map Kit frameworks can be used to create location-aware and map-based applications.
+The Core Location framework uses the device’s internal hard‐ ware to determine the current location of the device.
+The Map Kit framework enables your application to display maps to your users, put custom annotations on the maps, and so on.

+### Detecting Which Floor the User Is on in a Building

+        manager = CLLocationManager()
+        manager.delegate = self
+        manager.requestAlwaysAuthorization()
+        manager.desiredAccuracy = kCLLocationAccuracyBest
+        manager.startUpdatingLocation()

+Implements the CLLocationManagerDelegate’s func locationManager(_ manager: CLLocationManager, didUpdateLocations locations: [CLLocation])

+Info.plist add Privacy - Location Always Usage Description (NSLocationAlwaysUsageDescription)